eru123/php-router/README.md

 // OR Global Fallback Route
 // This route is called when no other route matches
-// all requests will be handled by this route if no other route matches
+// all requests will be handled by this route if no other route matches.
+// It uses a prefix url, and process the fallback route only if the URL
+// matches the prefix url.
+// Example:
+//      $r->fallback('/pages', $handler)
+//      Process all requests starting with /pages (ex: /pages/1, /pages/user/1, etc.)
 $r->fallback('/', function($state) {
     return 'Page not found';
 });